 On October 25, 2016, Chinmaya Mission Pittsburgh purchased a beautiful 9-acre lot in Mars, PA located 25 miles north of downtown Pittsburgh.
 A city known for its beautiful landscape and multiple rivers, Pittsburgh is also famed for its numerous Indian temples and sites of spiritual learning.
 In fact, Pujya Gurudev Swami Chinmayananda, himself, visited Pittsburgh first in 1978 and loved the city’s green, rolling hills and the merging of the 3 rivers.
 Chinmaya Mission Pittsburgh was destined to flourish in this city with the blessings of Gurudev.

-We are well on our way, but we need your help.
 Please contribute to support a cause that will help spread devotion and self-knowledge for generations to come.
 Every donation is welcome, no matter the amount!
 All Donations are Tax Deductible:

 Tax Exempt Id: 26-0003-216